 |Montelukast & Singulair

 In an April 2018 safety review, Australia’s Therapeutic Goods Administration concluded there was an association between Montelukast and psychiatric side effects (such as agitation, sleep disturbances and depression) including, in rare cases, suicidal thinking and behaviour.
+Even though these side effects are rare, they can be extremely worrisome.
+Asthma Australia recommends parents watch for mood, behaviour or sleep changes in their children after commencing this treatment.
+Usually, these will be seen in the first two weeks and if so, it is recommended to visit your doctor.
+If the symptoms are severe, like suicidal thoughts or self-harming behaviours, seek medical attention urgently

 These are non-steroid preventer inhalers that work by reducing histamine (which promotes inflammation) in the airways.
 They are most often used in mild allergic and exercise-related asthma.
 They are quite powdery and can block the inhaler, so it is very important to wash the plastic casing of the inhaler frequently to make sure you are getting the full dose.